tzapu/node-red-contrib-blynk/README.md

 # node-red-contrib-blynk
 Blynk app integration with Node Red

+# This contrib will no longer be updated.
+Please use the [websockets version](https://github.com/tzapu/node-red-contrib-blynk-websockets).

 ## Websockets version
-__Due to some reliability issues reported by some users, together with some new features added by the Blynk team, I started another version of this based on websockets.
+__Due to some reliability issues reported by some users, together with some new features added by the Blynk team, I started another version of this based on websockets.__ https://github.com/tzapu/node-red-contrib-blynk-websockets
-Currently it only works for local servers but it is so much faster and reliable that I am considering packing this one and continuing work only on that one.
-I have not added it to npm yet, but you can find it in the repository below until I decide what to do and get some reports back from testers.
-If you would like to help, please test it__

-https://github.com/tzapu/node-red-contrib-blynk-websockets

 ## Normal Blynk Protocol version